braz/the-little-mongodb-book/en/mongodb.markdown

 Let's get hands-on.
 If you don't have it running already, go ahead and start the `mongod` server as well as a mongo shell or Compass.
 The shell runs JavaScript.
 There are some global commands you can execute, like `help` or `exit`.
 Commands that you execute against the current database are executed against the `db` object, such as `db.help()` or `db.stats()`.
 Commands that you execute against a specific collection, which is what we'll be doing a lot of, are executed against the `db.COLLECTION_NAME` object, such as `db.unicorns.help()` or `db.unicorns.count()`.

 Go ahead and enter `db.help()`, you'll get a list of commands that you can execute against the `db` object.
+The full list of commands the shell supports is [listed here](https://www.mongodb.com/docs/mongodb-shell/reference/methods/#std-label-mdb-shell-methods).

 A small side note: Because this is a JavaScript shell, if you execute a method and omit the parentheses `()`, you'll see the method body rather than executing the method.
 I only mention it so that the first time you do it and get a response that starts with `[Function: ...` you won't be surprised.
 For example, if you enter `db.stats` (without the parentheses), you'll see the details of  implementation of the `stats` method.